2015 UK Open

 The 2015 Coral UK Open was a darts tournament staged by the Professional Darts Corporation.
 It was the thirteenth year of the tournament where, following numerous regional qualifying heats throughout Britain, players competing in a single elimination tournament to be crowned champion.
-The tournament was held for the second time at the Butlin's Resort in Minehead, England, between 6–8 March 2015, and had the nickname, "the FA Cup of darts" as a random draw was staged after each round until the final.
+The tournament was held for the second time at the Butlin's Resort in Minehead, England, from 6 to 8 March 2015, and had the nickname, "the FA Cup of darts" as a random draw was staged after each round until the final.

 Adrian Lewis was the defending champion, having won the fourth major title of his career after beating Terry Jenkins 11–1 in the 2014 final.
 This year however, he was defeated in the third round after losing 9–3 to Raymond van Barneveld.
 Michael van Gerwen won his first UK Open title by defeating Peter Wright 11–5 in the final.

 Format and qualifiers

 UK Open qualifiers

 There were six qualifying events staged in February 2015 to determine the UK Open Order of Merit Table.
 The tournament winners were: